 The apartment, known as “The Forge,” honoring its original use as a blacksmith shop, measures 350 square feet and includes a private, fully equipped kitchen and bathroom.
 It is contained within the Main Hall at the Rensing Center.
 Also in the Main Hall are the communal library, atrium, and laundry room, with a washer and dryer.
 The Forge connects directly to our 4000-volume library, however, you can lock the door for privacy and security.
 The Forge includes a large covered porch as well as a private brick patio with a grill.

 The Main Hall

-Past: This Main Hall was Ellen’s EKO quilt workshop (over 2000 quilts were made here).
-In 2008, Ellen and Benji constructed a huge sculpture for the SCANA headquarters (South Carolina Gas & Electric Company) here, which involved working with electrical lineman; The Rensing Center also used this open area to hold a public symposium on environmental issues.
+History: This Main Hall was Ellen’s EKO quilt workshop (over 2000 quilts were made here).
+In 2008, Ellen and Benji constructed a huge sculpture for the SCANA headquarters (South Carolina Gas & Electric Company) here, which involved working with electrical lineman.
+The Rensing Center also used this open area to hold a public symposium on environmental issues.

 The Library Event Space includes a fully equipped kitchen and bathroom.
 It is available at a nominal fee.
 The space can comfortably fit 70 people.
 For a sit-down meal, the library can host 30 guests.
 The Rensing Center can provide tables and chairs if need be.
 The porch/atrium serves as an excellent space for a food buffet and the kitchen and bathroom are available to use as well.